Special Academic Problems

 Not all special academic problems can be predicted, but here are some examples of how students might seek support from the DUS in petitioning the Committee on Honors and Academic Standing:

-*A student who enters a major late and requires a ninth term to complete its requirements asks the DUS to write to the committee confirming the necessity of a ninth term.
+*A student who enters a major late and, as a consequence, requires a ninth term to complete its requirements, asks the DUS to write to the committee confirming the necessity of a ninth term.